 As October swiftly winds down here in Indiana I am reminded anew of the uniqueness of autumn in the Midwest.
 There is just something special when you live here out in the country that isn't replicated in other places we have lived around the nation .
 Sure New England has the fall colors and "Up North" Michigan has hunting season in the brilliant fall hues of seemingly endless forests.
-More southerly states have delightful weather, when we lived there the fall in Kentucky was a wonderful relief from the oppressive summer heat.
+More southerly states have delightful weather, the fall in Kentucky was a wonderful relief from the oppressive summer heat.
 I am sure other regions of our fair nation have their own charms in autumn but none match the Midwest for me.
 Perhaps it is just the natural affinity for the place one grew up.
-Whatever it is, nowhere we have lived can match autumn in the Midwest.
+Whatever it is nowhere we have lived can match the fall in the Midwest.
 It is something that is a part of what makes us who we are.

 While suburbs mark the changing of the season from summer to fall with going back to school, curbside piles of leaves to picked up and the beginning of the Halloween/Thanksgiving/Christmas holiday season (a shopping season that is starting to blur together into one massive frenzy of shopping and consumption), autumn in the Midwest means the harvest.
 Not the harvest in the sense of "Harvest festivals" and a few corn stalks in your yard.
 I mean real harvest.
 All around us for the past few weeks the quiet fields of corn and soybeans went from the passive state of green to a frenzy of activity.
 Combines mowed down acre after acre of crops while trucks and tractors hauled away what is estimated to be the largest corn harvest in American history.
 It is incredible to watch fields of beans and corn disappear into the maw of a combine and turn into rivers of golden corn and beige soybeans.